chandanhpcic/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

 External DNS Records
 --------------------

-Your OPNsense Firewall has the example IP Subnets ``203.0.113.0/24`` and ``2001:db8:1234::/48``.
+Your Reticen8 Firewall has the example IP Subnets ``203.0.113.0/24`` and ``2001:db8:1234::/48``.
 The FQDN can point to any bindable IPv4 and IPv6 address in those subnets.
-It will be used by clients to connect to the IPsec VPN Server - and by the OPNsense to bind the local listen address.
+It will be used by clients to connect to the IPsec VPN Server - and by the Reticen8 to bind the local listen address.

 - Create an A-Record with your external DNS provider, for example ``vpn1.example.com in A 203.0.113.1``
 - Create an AAAA-Record, for example ``vpn1.example.com in AAAA 2001:db8:1234::1``